AlbertHain/timelapse-tools/README.md

 running on debian linux with ffmpeg, exiv, melt and mediainfo (thanks a lot)
 * **video2img.s** generates jpg-files out of videos with exif-stamps (DateTimeOriginal) according to video run time
-* **timelapse.sh** generates a video out of jpeg images and enblends a dial bottom-right with the exif date and time
+* **videodial4imgs.sh** generates a video out of jpeg images and enblends a dial bottom-right with the exif date and time
 * **videoslices.sh** cuts automatically video slices out of a video
 * **videofade.sh** combines the slices by fading one in another
 * **videodial4vids.sh** draws a dial over a video